Welcome to A1 Superstars! Professional Sports and Entertainment Talent Management and Consultants!

-If you want to be considered, you may call or text A1 Talent Success! in the U.S. and Canada at (833)A1TALENT [(855)218-2536] or Internationally at (754)999-6884.
+If you want to be considered, you may call or text A1 Superstars! in the U.S. and Internationally at (833)218-2536.
 Make sure you leave a detailed message, including the age, experience of the Talent and what the Talent would like to accomplish.

 You may also enter your information below, and we will contact you promptly.
 You must be at least 18 years of age to begin service.
 If talent is 17 or under, get parent's permission first before filling out form.

 Thank you, and GOOD LUCK!